-The Graduate Practice programme covers the workplace insertion of registered JSs only if they are younger than 26 years of age, regardless of their previous work experience or the time elapsed since their graduation.
+The Graduate Practice programme4 covers the workplace insertion of registered JSs only if they are younger than 26 years of age, regardless of their previous work experience or the time elapsed since their graduation.
 No conditions concerning the length of previous unemployment are applied.
 Participants spend up to 20 hours weekly at one employer for a period of 3 to 6 months.
-During 2011, participants received approximately 190 euros monthly, and they were paid by COLSAF based on two contracts between COLSAF and the JSs and between COLSAF and the corresponding employers.
-In 2011, GP was the most accessible ALMP programme, enrolling almost one in five registered JSs under 26.
+During 2011, participants received approximately 190 euros monthly, and they were paid by COLSAF based on two contracts established between COLSAF and the JSs and between COLSAF and the corresponding employers.
+In 2011, GP was the most accessible ALMP programme, enrolling almost one in five registered JSs under the age of 26.
 Previous impact evaluations have pointed to a small (but statistically significant), positive impact on the employment of participants (Institute of Fiscal Policy 2016; Štefánik et al. 2014a; Svabova and Kramarova 2021), accompanied by a negative income effect (Štefánik et al. 2020).
-Workplace insertions sheltered under this programme have mostly occurred in clerical jobs in public institutions (associated with negative income effect) but have also included insertions in private firms.
+Workplace insertions sheltered under this programme mostly occur in clerical jobs in public institutions (associated with negative income effect), but there have also been insertions in private firms included in the programme.
 Therefore, the job performed by the participants at the organisation into which they were inserted is similar to a regular job.